rickbarrette/redmine_qbo/README.md

   ' rake redmine:plugins:migrate RAILS_ENV=production '

 3. Navigate to the plugin configuration page (https://your.redmine.com/settings/plugin/redmine_qbo) and suppy your own OAuth key & secret.

 4. After saving your key & secret, you need to click on the Authenticate link on the plugin configuration page to authenticate with QBO.

 5. Enjoy

-Note: Customers and Employees with automaticly update during normail usage of redmine i.e. a page refresh

-Note:nService Items do not automaticly update at this time, if you add/remove service items you will need to synchronize your database with QBO by clicking the sync link in the Quickbooks top menu (https://your.redmine.com/redmine/qbo)
+Note: Customers, Employees, and Service Items with automaticly update during normal usage of redmine i.e. a page refresh.
+You can also manualy force redmine to sync its database with QBO clicking the sync link in the Quickbooks top menu page (https://your.redmine.com/redmine/qbo)

 ##License